KOLOR MANUAL

 The Top, Mid and Bottom knobs allow you to shape the tone of your tracks.

 Working like this is the exact opposite of your typical digital EQ workflow.
-As with vintage equalizers that inspired the plugin, it’s best to use your ears, rather than numbers - move the knobs, and if you feel a particular band sounds great, move on!
+As with vintage equalizers that inspired the plugin, it’s best to use your ears rather than numbers — move the knobs, and if you feel a particular band sounds great, move on!

 Clicking on labels underneath the big knobs brings you to module selection.

 Kolor is a modular equalizer plugin.
-This means you can combine characters and curves that made the original devices awesome, and create your custom vintage equalizer.
+This means you can combine the characters and curves that made the original devices awesome, and create your own custom vintage equalizer.
 To do this, simply click on the label underneath any of the big knobs, and choose a different module from the list.

-In and Out knobs allow you to gain stage the plugin, and compensate for the level change introduced by the EQ.
+Drive and Out knobs allow you to gain stage the plugin, and compensate for the level change introduced by the EQ.

-The In knob pushes the signal harder into the preamp section.
-Out is a clean output gain.
-You can toggle between which knob is visible by clicking on the little dots underneath the knob, or by holding SHIFT to temporarily show the other control.
+TIP: You can toggle which knob is visible by clicking on the little dots underneath the knob, or by holding SHIFT to temporarily show the other control.

 NOT IN